plone/volto/docs/source/upgrade-guide/index.md

 parent, you should refactor it.
 Alternatively, you can set `settings.bbb_getContentFetchesFullobjects` to `true` to get the old behavior.

+### `@testing-library/react` upgrade notice

+`@testing-library/react` has been upgraded too, and it comes with some internal API changes too, so if you make heavy use of it in your tests, you could need to update your testing code to adapt them.
+Please refer to the `@testing-library/react` documentation for further information if needed.

 ## Upgrading to Volto 9.x.x

 ### Internal upgrade to use Razzle 3.3.7